telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/transform-invalid-data-item-keys.md

 # Transform Invalid Data Item Keys into Valid Ones

 Sometimes the received remote data contains fields that are not valid JavaScript identifiers.
-To manipulate the received data and transform it so that it can be processed by the Kendo UI DataSouce, use the `schema.parse()` method to replace the non-supported keys with supported ones.
+To manipulate the received data and transform it so that it can be processed by the Kendo UI DataSource, use the `schema.parse()` method to replace the non-supported keys with supported ones.

 The example below demonstrates how to use the `schema.parse()` method to transform invalid data item keys into valid ones.